simpulton/angular2-patterns-in-angular1/06_dependency_injection_in_es6.md

 }
 ```

-This generates the following ES5 output.
+TypeScript generates the following ES5 output.
 Notice that **$q** is treated as just an ordinary parameter.

 ```javascript
 var CategoriesModel = (function () {